 Bumblebee populations are sensitive to changes in climate, land-use and agricultural practices at moderate to large spatial and temporal scales.
 Of the 98 bee species in Ireland, 20 are bumblebees.
 However, in terms of the numbers of individual bees, bumblebees typically comprise more than 80% of Irish wild bee communities, hence their prominence as our most important group of pollinating insects (Murray et al., 2012).
 At present, seven species bumblebee are under threat of extinction in Ireland (Fitzpatrick et al., 2006).

-This indicator is derived from systematic monitoring schemes coordinated by the All-Ireland Bumblebee Monitoring Scheme and the National Biodiversity Data Centre in collaboration with the Bumblebee Conservation Trust in Northern Ireland, and is first national-level bumblebee recording scheme in the world.
-Trailed in 2011 and running since 2012, the monitoring scheme currently has ca. 90 citizen-scientists distributed across the island of Ireland recording bumblebee species and abundance using a fixed-width transect count method along a 1-2 km route, each month between March and October.
+This indicator is derived from systematic monitoring schemes coordinated by the All-Ireland Bumblebee Monitoring Scheme and the National Biodiversity Data Centre in collaboration with the Bumblebee Conservation Trust in Northern Ireland, and is the first national-level bumblebee recording scheme in the world.
+Trailed in 2011 and running since 2012, the monitoring scheme currently has ca. 105 sites walked by 80 citizen-scientists distributed across the island Ireland recording bumblebee species and abundance using a fixed-width transect count method along a 1-2 km route, each month between March and October.
 It is also a key component of the All-Ireland Pollinator Plan 2015-2020 in terms of tracking implementation of the Plan and its impact on our wild pollinator populations.

-More information on the All-Ireland Butterfly Monitoring Scheme can be found here:
+More information on the All-Ireland Bumblebee Monitoring Scheme can be found here:

 More information on the All-Ireland Pollinator Plan 2015-2020 can be found here: